channelaccess/ca/Readme.md

 Channel<Double> channel = context.createChannel("MY_CHANNEL", Double.class);
 ```

 At creation time of the channel its type need to be defined.
-If you want to use the generic type of the channel (e.g. you don't know what type the channel has/you want) use:
+If you want to have a generic type of the channel (i.e. you want to use the type set on the server) use:

 ```java
 Channel<Object> channel = context.createChannel("ARIDI-PCT:CURRENT", Object.class);
 ```

-When getting a value from the channel you will get the correct/corresponding Java type that mapps to the type set on the server.
+When getting a value from the channel you will get the correct/corresponding Java type that maps to the type set on the server.

-After creating the channel object the channel explicitly needs to be connected.
+After creating the channel object the channel needs to be connected.
 There is a synchronous and asynchronous way to do so.
 The synchronous/blocking way is to call `connect()`.
-The asynchronous way is to call `connectAsync()`. `connectAsync()` will return a CompletableFuture, to check whether the connect was successful call `.get()` on it.
+The asynchronous way is to call `connectAsync()`. `connectAsync()` will return a CompletableFuture.
+To check whether the connect was successful call `.get()` on it.
 The synchronous way to connect will block until the channel can be connected.
 If you want to specify a timeout for a connect use the asynchronous connect as follows:

 ```
 channel.connectAsync().get(1, java.util.concurrent.TimeUnit.SECONDS);